scipy-conference/scipy_proceedings/papers/matthew_rocklin/matthew_rocklin.rst

 performance computing space including Elemental [Pou13]_, High Performance Fortran, etc..
 Each implementation focuses on a particular application or problem domain.
-Dask.array distinguishes itself in that it focuses on a very general class of numpy operations and streaming execution through dynamic task scheduling.
+Dask.array distinguishes itself in that it focuses on a very general class of NumPy operations and streaming execution through dynamic task scheduling.